hustaia/Feature_Decomposition_Counting/README.md

 # Feature_Decomposition_Counting
-Official implementation of our paper "A Feature Decomposition Approach for Low-light Crowd Counting", submitted to Signal Processing Letters.
+Official implementation of our paper
+"An Illumination-robust Feature Decomposition Approach for Low-light Crowd Counting" submitted to Geoscience and Remote Sensing Letters.
 Code and dataset will be made available upon acceptance.